 Instructions

-- Reduce heat to medium and add a splash of olive oil to the pan.
-Add onion and garlic and cook until almost translucent, about 5 minutes.
+- Reduce heat to medium and add oil to the pan, if necessary.
+Add onion and garlic and cook until soft and translucent, about 5 minutes.1 small onion, 6 garlic cloves

-- Add tomatoes to the skillet and break up with spoon.
-Simmer until liquid mostly evaporates and sauce slightly thickens, about 8-10 minutes.
+- Add the stewed tomatoes, with juice, to the skillet.
+Break up tomatoes with wooden spoon.
+Simmer, uncovered, until liquid mostly evaporates and sauce slightly thickens, about 8 minutes.14 ounce can stewed tomatoes

-- For the sour cream, mix together all the ingredients.
+- For the sour cream, mix together all the ingredients in a small bowl.
 Add salt to taste.
-Serve with taco meat and fixings.
+Serve with taco meat and fixings.½ cup sour cream, ½ tablespoon finely grated lime zest, 2 tablespoons fresh lime juice, 1 tablespoon chopped fresh cilantro, ⅛ teaspoon salt

 Notes